-If you are thinking about a baptism or a thanksgiving for your son or daughter it is wonderful that you would like to do this at St Chad’s.
+It’s wonderful that you are thinking about a baptism or a thanksgiving for your son or daughter at St Chad’s.
 Baptisms and thanksgivings are offered free to all families living within the parish.
-On rare occasions it may be possible for baptisms to take place at St Chad’s if there are strong pastoral reasons for doing so.
-We strongly encourage people to seek baptism at the parish Church in which you reside.
-So if you live in Far Headingley you have come to the right place!
-Please speak to Christine in the Parish Office in the first instance (0113 274 4322).
+On rare occasions it may be possible for baptisms to take place at St Chad’s for families living outside the parish if there are strong pastoral reasons for doing so, but we would always encourage you to seek baptism at your local parish church.

 We hold either thanksgivings or baptisms as part of our main act of worship on the fourth Sunday of each month.
 A baptism at St Chad’s is within the context of the main Sunday service.
 We can arrange thanksgiving services either as part of our main act of worship or at other times.